 Once she had the time to rest, she loved London: climbing Lord Nelson’s statue in Trafalgar Square with her sister, Lydia, and both girls buzzed with excitement as we explored Harry Potter Studios in Leavesdon.

-Her time in Paris introduced her to the French Language, which she loves and is now studying in school, and frites with mayo in Belgium and the Netherlands are amazing!
+Her time in Paris introduced her to the French Language, which she loves, and is now studying in school, and fries with mayo in Belgium and the Netherlands are amazing!